Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Concluding remarks

 \section{Concluding remarks}

+In this work, {we have addressed the principal challenge associated with the circuit knitting technique by rigorously demonstrating that the sampling cost is exponentially lower bounded by the entanglement measure—specifically, the exact entanglement cost, which elucidates the fact that more entanglement to implement the bipartite operation necessitates higher knitting costs.}

-In particular, we have proven the exponential correspondence of the regularized $\gamma$-factor with respect to the PPT- and SEP-entanglement cost of the nonlocal circuit that can be hardly avoided in the large dimension limit as long as the overall circuit across two parties carries non-negligible entangling capability.
-Our demonstration shows a {$\Omega(4^N)$} scaling of the sampling cost regarding the number of qubits $N$ in the half circuit from the perspective of quantum information theory, which coincides with previous literature~\cite{Piveteau2022circuit}.
+Specifically, our findings confirm an exponential relationship between the regularized $\gamma$-factor and the PPT- and SEP-entanglement costs of the nonlocal circuits.
+This relationship holds substantial implications, particularly as the dimensions increase, where the entangling capabilities of circuits across two parties become a significant factor.
+We have showcased through our analysis that the sampling cost scales as $\Omega(4^N)$ with respect to the number of qubits $N$ in the half circuit, a result relates to the circuit width that complements the findings from previous studies~\cite{Piveteau2022circuit} regarding the depth of the circuit.

-{Even allow more powerful operations such as PPT and SEP channels in QPD, our findings suggest that simulating any bidirectional interactions using the circuit knitting technique still experiences exponential growth in sampling cost compared to the LOCC-assisted scenario.} {For example, we prove the $\gamma$-factors from LOCC-, PPT- and SEP-QPD are identical for two-qubit Clifford gates.} The results also serve as an extension from previous literature using KAK decomposition, which applies to general bipartite channels even with non-isomorphic biparties. {We try to address the question raised in~\cite{Schmitt2023cutting} by providing tighter lower bounds than the Schmidt decomposition bound from channel's Choi state.
-Our numerical calculations also showcase distinct one-shot exact sample costs for the CSWAP gate with different partitioning.}
+{Despite the potential for employing more powerful operations such as PPT and SEP channels, our research indicates that the use of the circuit knitting technique for simulating bidirectional interactions still results in an exponential growth in sampling costs, particularly when compared to scenarios assisted by LOCC.
+For instance, our proofs reveal that the $\gamma$-factors for LOCC-, PPT-, and SEP-QPD are identical for two-qubit Clifford gates, extending the existing literature that employs KAK decomposition for general bipartite channels~\cite{Schmitt2023cutting}.}